Loading...

 We're also going to be slicing, dicing, and chopping in this recipe.

-So why do we slice, dice, and chop food, do you think?
 Well, one thing might be to help the food cook evenly at the same time or rate.

-It could also be to help the food cook quickly, or perhaps it's to change the texture of a food.
+It could also be to help the food cook quickly or perhaps it's to change the texture of a food.

-I'm sure there are other reasons, too, that you've got.
+I'm sure there are other reasons too that you've got.

 For a quick check for understanding, just looking at the photos here, which are the two main safe cutting techniques?
-A, B, C?
-Yes, that's right.

-First of all, A, the bridge hold, and the second one, B, that's right, the claw grip.
+First of all, a, the bridge hold and the second one, b, that's right, the claw grip.

 I'm sure you know these absolutely really well by now.

-We're also gonna be draining.
+We're also going to be draining.

 And in this dish, we're gonna be using two different types of canned beans.

 Now, what do you think the benefits are of using canned beans?
-Well, that's right.

 First of all, the canned beans are quick and easy to use because they're already cooked inside the can.